isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-legends/c-conf-leg.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Metric or Formula </p> </td>
    <td colname="col2"> <p>The metric name or metric expression for which you want to view confidence information.
 Any selections that you make in your workspace are reflected in the legend.
-This example displays details about the Conversion metric. </p> <p>For information about syntax rules for entering an expression, see <a href="../../../../home/c-get-started/c-qry-lang-syntx/c-qry-lang-syntx.md#concept-15d1d3f5164a47d49468c5acb7299d9f" format="dita" scope="local"> Query Language Syntax</a>. </p> </td>
+This example displays details about the Conversion metric. </p> <p>For information about syntax rules for entering an expression, see <a href="../../../../home/c-get-started/c-qry-lang-syntx/c-qry-lang-syntx.md#concept-15d1d3f5164a47d49468c5acb7299d9f"> Query Language Syntax</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Measured value </p> </td>